oguzhanmemis7849/oguzhanmemis7849/README.md

 ## A Computer Engineer in living in Turkey for now!

 - 👀 I’m interested in **Frontend Developing** now. **Javascript, Typescript, Vue, Nuxt, React, Next, Angular**...
-- 🔭 I’m currently working on Vue.js
+- 🔭 I’m currently working on Vue and React
 - 📫 How to reach me: **oguzhanmemis266@gmail.com**